scuzzydude/asimov/asimov.md

 The usual peaceful means is through regressive taxation.
 This is doomed to failure.
 Not because of the billionaires.
 If you're a billionaire, do you care if your income tax is 39% or 59% or 75%?
 Probably not.
 Most of your wealth is likely to be assets, and you decide the time and means to turn that into income.
 Billionaires might cry about capital gains taxes or inheritance taxes, I guess they have that in common with the rest of us.
 We all need something to cry about.

-The problem is the millionaires, who in our prosperous world, are bountiful.
+The problem is the millionaires, who are bountiful in our prosperous world.
 While they can afford to pay taxes and live nice and comfortable lives, giving a large portion of your income to a government is a major obstacle to becoming a billionaire.
 We have legions of congresspeople who will publicly curse the billionaires and their excesses.
 They got elected with the help of millionaires in their local districts.
 This unholy union between the wealthy and the elected is how loopholes are born.[^16]

 What we value today is the king's gold -- Property and Assets.
 The goal is to convince the billionaires that it's not the king's gold that is valuable, but responsibility that is valuable.
 This isn't a hard sell.
 If they just craved property-wealth, they'd stay hidden out of sight, spend their money and keep their opinions to themselves, and few would strive to make the leap from millionaire to billionaires.
 What they crave is importance, or power.